ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 - Shared cache
 - MemTable

-Each of these components' limits is dynamically recalculated every second so that each component consumes memory proportionally to its limit threshold and the total consumed memory stays around the target memory utilization.
+Each of these components' limits is dynamically recalculated every second so that each component consumes memory proportionally to its limit threshold, and the total consumed memory stays around the target memory utilization.

-The minimum memory limit threshold for these components isn't reserved and remains free until consumed.
+These components' minimum memory limit threshold isn't reserved and remains free until consumed.

 Memory limits can be configured either in absolute bytes or as a percentage relative to the [hard memory limit](#hard-memory-limit).
 Using percentages is advantageous for managing clusters with nodes of varying capacities.
 If both absolute byte and percentage limits are specified, the memory controller uses a combination of both (maximum for lower limits and minimum for upper limits).

-Both the minimum and maximum thresholds should be overridden if needed; otherwise, a missing threshold will have a default value.
+If needed, both the minimum and maximum thresholds should be overridden; otherwise, a missing threshold will have a default value.

 Example of the `memory_controller_config` section with specified shared cache limits: